Bachelor’s degree in Archaeology.

 Mode of instruction

-Students will be encouraged and supported to develop skills for clear and concise argument, by using short and fast oral presentation as in the Pecha Kucha style, and by posting short comments on BlackBoard after each class.
+Oral presentations.
+Students will be encouraged and supported to develop skills for clear and concise argument by using 3-minute long oral presentation in Pecha Kucha style, i.e. focusing on being a speaker, and using slides with very little text changing frequently (i.e. 5 to 9 simple slides for a 3-minute talk).

 All assessment deadlines (exams, retakes, paper deadlines etc.) can be found in the examination schedule.